 To her, farming is important because "without things like wheat, you can't have awesome food like cakes, cookies & doughnuts".

-Quinn loves babies, cooking, dancing, hanging out with people and she LOVES horses.
+Quinn loves babies and little kids, baking, dancing, hanging out with adults and she LOVES horses.

 She's got agriculture in her blood and loves days helping and learning at the farm.

-One day she hopes to live near by and have as many horses as she wants.
+One day she hopes to live near by the farm where she is growing up and will have as many horses as she can.

-Sawyer loves big tractors (especially with tracks), hockey, baseball, dirt biking, mountain biking and salt and vinegar chips.
+Sawyer loves big tractors (especially with tracks), hockey, baseball, dirt biking, mountain biking and salt & vinegar chips.

-Tagging along with his Dad, he will spend hours riding on the tractor or combine, snacking and watching Stranger things, or talking about equipment and loves going on long road trips to pick up things Brian buys on Kijiji and online auctions.
+He loves going on long road trips with Brian to pick up things he buys on Kijiji and online auctions.